bparanj/crystal/electronics/components/resistor.md

 ### Conclusion

 Managing the current and voltage for each component in a circuit is crucial for ensuring that the circuit operates correctly, safely, and reliably.
-Proper design and the use of regulating components are essential for achieving this.
+Proper design and the use of regulating components are essential.